banner cat dog

 Severity:

-Low-Moderate.
-This disease can cause some discomfort and/or dysfunction in the affected animal.
-It does not generally affect life expectancy.
+Moderate.
+This disease can cause significant signs of discomfort and/or dysfunction in affected animals.
+It may involve relatively high treatment/management costs, and can sometimes reduce life expectancy.

 Gene: